-The configuration of wireless security is made on Settings | Wireless Configuration | Wireless AP settings page:
+The configuration of wireless security is made on Settings | Wireless Configuration page:

-Figure 45 - Wireless Security Navigation
+Figure 47 - Wireless Security Navigation

 If LigoDLB acts as an Access Point (auto WDS), Access Point (iPoll 2) or Access Point (iPoll 3) the wireless security settings will be used by the wireless stations for association.
 Thus wireless station security settings must conform the settings configured on the AP that station is associated with.